Sovendus-GmbH/Sovendus-Integration-Selftester-Browser-Plugin/README-for-devs.md

 ## Author

-Developed and maintained by Marcus Brandstaetter at Sovendus GmbH.
+Developed and maintained by the Technical Integration Team at Sovendus GmbH.
 If you have any questions or feedback, feel free to reach out to the author.